theawesomecoder61/SZS-Tool/README.md

 ## Yaz0?
 Yaz0 is a compression used by Nintendo in their games from the GameCube to the 3DS.
 You can read more about the Yaz0 compression on the [Custom Mario Kart Wiki](http://wiki.tockdom.com/wiki/Yaz0).

+To see if a `.szs` file is compatible with SZS Tool, make sure the first 4 bytes in the file match `59 61 7A 30` or in ASCII `Yaz0`.